 After leaving Winslow and heading west on Route 66, travelers will soon come to Meteor City, an old tourist attraction that enticed travelers to stop for many years.
-Despite the name, Meteor City was never the name of a town, but, rather, it was a trading post.
+Despite the name, Meteor City was never the name of a town, instead, it was a trading post.
 In addition to the many items that it sold, it was, and still is, a great photo opportunity with its geodesic dome and the world’s largest dream catcher.

 The first business established at the site was a Texaco gas station in 1938 by Joe Sharber.
 The place was named for the nearby Barringer Meteor Crater.
 Three years later, in 1941, Jack Newsum bought the property and added a store that sold souvenirs and groceries.

 But, before it could be torn down, the once-popular site was saved by Joann and Michael Brown, who spent their childhoods in California and regularly traveled Route 66.
-After having looked at property in Arizona, New Mexico, or Texas, they bought the property in 2016 and since that time have been working to clear the debris and restore the dome and its outbuildings, with hopes of reopening soon.
+After having looked at property in Arizona, New Mexico, or Texas, they bought the property in 2016 and, since that time, have been working to clear the debris and restore the dome and its outbuildings, with hopes of reopening soon.
 You can track their progress via their official Facebook Page HERE.

 During the heydays of Route 66, a man named D.M.
 Barringer built an observatory just off of the Mother Road so that the many travelers passing by the area could see the crater without having to travel the additional six or so miles to the site.
 For just 25 cents, travelers could stand from the observation tower and see the crater through a telescope.

-Today, both towns sit silently looking upon the canyon below.
+Today, both towns sit silently, looking upon the canyon below.
 Located on private property, the site is sometimes inaccessible, with gates closed and photo opportunities available only from the frontage road.
 At other times, the gate is open, seemingly inviting a visit.